MA

 Develop advanced skills in your chosen discipline through lectures, workshops, and tutorials.
 You’ll build a portfolio that meets assessment criteria and industry standards for submission.

-Film: Theory and Play
+Film Theory and Practice

 Collaborative Practice